lmwnshn/deprecated-hugo/content/about.md

 Have read, can recommend:

-- The Web Application Hacker's Handbook.
-  On my bookshelf at home.
-Gentle introduction to exploiting web applications.
-I was able to follow along and directly apply its lessons to real-world web applications in high school.

 - A Teacher's Race Course.
   This book is a little different from the others on the list.
   It was written by a teacher of mine who has since passed away.
   She strongly influenced my teaching beliefs and guided me towards a more positive outlook of the world.
 A key part of her teaching philosophy is to treat and genuinely care for students as people first and foremost.
 She had a reputation for being able to turn even the most misbehaved and poor-scoring set of classroom monkeys into competent students.
 Anyone who wants to seriously improve their teaching would probably benefit from reading this book.

+- Poor Economics.
+  This book gets it.
+I typically roll my eyes at most college student discussions of economics or poverty, but this book provides an understanding and empathetic view to questions like: "why don't the poor save more? why don't they invest in their future? why don't they use free mosquito nets? what interventions actually work?", and so on.
+Good and varied selection of case studies, engaging discourse.
+If I had read this at an earlier stage in my life, I might have gone into economics.

+- The Web Application Hacker's Handbook.
+  On my bookshelf at home.
+Gentle introduction to exploiting web applications.
+I was able to follow along and directly apply its lessons to real-world web applications in high school.

 ## Projects